atharvalele2611/Candyshop/docs/Proposal.md

   - At its bare minimum, it is also expected that these candies(components) work harmoniously as building blocks for the said infrastucture.

-## Use Case
+## Use Cases
-  Based on User requirements like:
   - *"I want to replicate my data"* - Mars and Sugarcubes/Snickers
   - *"I want to monitor the state of my server"* - Twix
   - *"I want to allocate storage for my users"* - Sugarcubes
   - *"I want to authenticate incoming requests"* - M&M

+## Testing
+  - Pulling off unit tests for all the components should be relatively easy but as the components start coming together, eventually a complete E2E testing suite will be necessary